 Walking is known to be the safest workout while being pregnant.
 You can adjust the speed of walking as per your convenience.
 And you can start walking as soon as you get the good news about becoming a mama.
-Make sure that your walking speed is moderate and that is not giving you any kind of discomforts like pain, shortness of breath, cramps or sprain.
+Make sure that your walking speed is moderate and that does not give you any kind of discomforts like pain, shortness of breath, cramps, or sprain.

 Walking During the First Trimester (1-12 weeks)

 - As you are a beginner, you can start with 15-20 minutes of walking three times a week.

 - You can go up to the daily walking schedule after a week or two.

 - And can increase the duration by five minutes week after week.